Giskard-AI/giskard/python-client/docs/guides/installation_app/index.rst

    .. tab-item:: From your local notebook

-      To start the ML worker from your notebook, you need to start Giskard in the deamon mode by providing the token in the Settings tab of the Giskard server (accessible via http://localhost:19000/).
+      To start the ML worker from your notebook, you need to start Giskard in the deamon mode by providing the API Access Key in the Settings tab of the Giskard server (accessible via http://localhost:19000/).

       - If Giskard server is installed **locally**, run in a cell in your notebook:

          .. code-block:: sh

-            !giskard worker start -d -k YOUR_TOKEN
+            !giskard worker start -d -k YOUR_KEY

       - If Giskard server is installed on an **external server** (for instance in AWS ec2 instance), or a public Space on Hugging Face Spaces, run the following in your notebook:

          .. code-block:: sh

-            !giskard worker start -d -k YOUR_TOKEN -u http://ec2-13-50-XXXX.compute.amazonaws.com:19000/
+            !giskard worker start -d -k YOUR_KEY -u http://ec2-13-50-XXXX.compute.amazonaws.com:19000/

       - If Giskard server is hosted on a private Space on Hugging Face Spaces, run the following in your notebook:

          .. code-block:: sh

-            !giskard worker start -d -k YOUR_TOKEN -u https://huggingface.co/spaces/<user-id>/<space-id> --hf-token YOUR_HF_SPACES_TOKEN
+            !giskard worker start -d -k YOUR_KEY -u https://huggingface.co/spaces/<user-id>/<space-id> --hf-token YOUR_HF_SPACES_TOKEN

       .. hint:: To see the available commands of the worker, you can execute: